haath/file-utils/README.md

 This crate aims to provide convenient one-liners for file I/O operations that carry no dependencies and don't require unsafe code.

-Furthermore, to ensure that multi-byte primitive types and pointers like `usize` are encoded correctly, compilation of the crate will take into account:
+Furthermore, to ensure that multi-byte primitive types and pointers like `usize` are encoded correctly, compilation of the crate takes into account:

 - Architecture (32-bit vs 64-bit)
 - Endianness